PoisotLab/ms_betacov_mapping/README.md

 ## Host richness does not predict virus distinctiveness

-Bats, the second most diverse groups of mammals, are found worldwide and serve as the main animal reservoir for different strains of betacoronaviruses [@Drexler2014EcoEvo].
-This has attracted attention to areas where high diversity of bats, and therefore presumably high diversity of betacoronaviruses, can be an important issue for human health [@Calisher2006BatImp; @Moratelli2015BatZoo].
-By overlaying the IUCN range maps for confirmed bat hosts of betacoronaviruses (@fig:richness; top), we see that the the main hotspots (both in terms of size and higher values) of host richness are primarily South-Eastern Asia, parts of Southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes.
-The description of host richness is an important first step towards understanding risk, as previous research [@Anthony2017GloPat;@Mollentze2020VirZoo] states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health.
+Bats, the second most diverse groups of mammals, are found worldwide; gradients in bat species richness generally track broader patterns of mammal diversity, with a striking Neotropical hotspot (especially in the Amazon basin) and a secondary hotspot centered in the southeast Asian peninsula.
+These hotspots of bat diversity are generally presumed to be hotspots of viral diversity, and therefore areas of concern for human health. [@Anthony2017GloPat;@Olival2017HosVir] However, the hotspots of bat betacoronavirus reservoirs show a distinct pattern, with primary hotspots (both in terms of size and higher values) of host richness situated primarily South-Eastern Asia, parts of Southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes (Fig. 1; top).
+Although hundreds of species likely host undiscovered betacoronaviruses, machine learning predictions have suggested that these undiscovered reservoirs should follow the same diversity gradient [@Becker2022OptPre].

 ![Top panel: relative diversity of known bat hosts of betacoronaviruses.
 This map shows that the region with the largest number of possible hosts is